 - Collect scholarship applications and check deadlines.

-- Students with outstanding academic records are encouraged to apply for Scholarships.
-The deadline for the general scholarship application is February 1.
+- Students with outstanding academic records are encouraged to review scholarship information.

 - Schedule a visit to campus if you have not officially visited.
 Call the Campus Visit Coordinator at least a week before your visit.
 Call 800-488-NDSU or 231-8643.
 You can submit your request to firstname.lastname@example.org.

 - Apply to colleges remaining on your list if you haven't already.
 Keep copies of your applications.
 Promptly return all forms mailed to you by colleges where you've applied.

 - Submit a request for housing or find out about housing options in the community if arrangements aren't made for you.

 - The priority deadline for Guaranteed Scholarships (NDSU Presidential, Presidential Honor, and Provost's) is December 15.
 Students who have submitted all required application materials and meet required scholarship criteria as of the December 15 priority deadline are guaranteed an award.
 Students completing the admission process after December 15 will be considered for scholarships on a funds-available basis.